The Oceanside Village Initiative

 What is the Oceanside Village Initiative ("OVI")?

 The OVI is a proposal to organize the "Village" area of unincorporated Oceanside as an independent municipality under Oregon law.
 Doing so would equip "Oceanside Village" with the legal authority and funding necessary to defend our livability and preserve our coastal village character.
 Our steering group is a coalition of concerned residents, property owners and short-term rental operators who came together to explore whether Villagers are interested in pursuing this option, and what they would like to see come out of it.
+To that end, we will continuously update the information on this website in response to your feedback.

 What are the goals of the Initiative?